DragonsInn/bird3-purifycss-webpack-plugin/README.md

+# DEPRECATED
+This implementation has been copied into the upstream at https://github.com/PurifyCSS/purifycss-webpack-plugin .
+All further updates go there.

 # PurifyCSS WebPack Plugin

 This is a plugin for WebPack that utilizes PurifyCSS to clean your CSS.
 Its dead simple, but it requires you to be prepared.